 Windows, external doors and joinery

-Repair category 1
+Repair category 2

-Notes Double glazing, can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
+Notes The seals to a number of the double glazed window units appear to have failed causing condensation between the panes.
+Double glazing, can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 In addition, seals to double glazed units are prone to unexpected failure.
+It is therefore likely that maintenance repairs will be required as part of an ongoing maintenance programme.